On the Effectiveness of Transfer Learning for Code Search: Experimental Design

 \subsection{Combined Models (\req{5})}

 Finally, we produce a combination of an information retrieval method, \ie, \lucene, with all the models produced for the research questions mentioned above.
 It is worth noting that, for \req{5}, we only consider the \evalfull evaluation strategy.
 In particular, we build the combined model as a pipeline.
-First, for each of the queries, \lucene is used on the full test set to establish the rankings.
-Specifically, we set up a limited number of results to \num{1000}, which is the same number of samples used for the \evalonek evaluation strategy.
+First, for each query, \lucene is used on the entire test set to establish the rankings.
+Expressly, we set up a limited number of results to \num{1000}, which is the same number of samples used for the \evalonek evaluation strategy.
 Second, when evaluating the \acp{mem}, we limit the choices between the \num{1000} samples that \lucene chose.
 We can then consider \lucene to act as a sort of filter, reducing the number of samples between the \ac{mem} has to choose.
 We refer to these models as \exptlumem{$E_q$}{$E_c$}{Training}{Test}, similarly to what we do with the \acp{mem}.